unbounce/iidy/README.md

 ### Importing Data

+Data can be imported into the stack args file using the `$imports` block.

 | Import Type | Description | Example |
 |-------------|-------------|---------|
 | `file` | Load a local file, JSON and YAML files will be parsed into a data structure | `vars.yaml` |